DC 7356Digestive System38 CFR § 4.114

 A 10% rating requires: Intermittent abdominal pain with epigastric fullness associated with bloating; and without evidence of a structural gastrointestinal disease.
 A 80% rating requires: Requiring complete dependence on total parenteral nutrition (TPN) or continuous tube feeding for nutritional support.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Gastrointestinal dysmotility syndrome?
+What evidence supports a higher rating for Gastrointestinal dysmotility syndrome?

-What is the C&P exam like for Gastrointestinal dysmotility syndrome?
+What happens at the C&P exam for Gastrointestinal dysmotility syndrome?

 Get a Personalized Rating Analysis